angular-package/spectre.css/README.md

 Spectre.css is completely free to use.
 If you enjoy it, please consider [donating via Paypal](https://www.paypal.me/picturepan2) or [via Patreon](https://www.patreon.com/spectrecss) for the further development. ♥

 ## Getting started

-There are 5 ways to get started with Spectre CSS framework in your projects.
-You can either manually install or use NPM, Yarn and Bower.
+There are 2 ways to get started with Spectre CSS framework in your projects.
+You can use NPM or Yarn.

-### Install manually

-Download the compiled and minified [Spectre CSS files](https://github.com/picturepan2/spectre/tree/master/docs/dist).
-And include `spectre.css` located in `/docs/dist` in your website or Web app &lt;head&gt; part.

-`<link rel="stylesheet" href="spectre.min.css">`

-### Install from CDN

-Alternatively, you can use the [unpkg](https://unpkg.com/) or [cdnjs](https://cdnjs.com/libraries/spectre.css) CDN to load compiled Spectre.css.

-`<link rel="stylesheet" href="https://unpkg.com/spectre.css/dist/spectre.min.css">`

 ### Install with NPM